How To Get Tickets To Wimbledon 2026

 You’re also allowed to bring your own food and drink – though hard-sided containers, vacuum flasks over 500ml and items like picnic hampers and cool boxes aren’t permitted.
 In terms of alcohol, each person can bring the equivalent of one bottle of wine or champagne, two cans of beer, or two premixed aperitifs.
 Spirits and fortified wines aren’t allowed.

-If you’re out and about in London, here’s where to eat nearby Wimbledon, and here are six Wimbledon-inspired pop-ups to enjoy.
+If you’re out and about in London, here’s where to eat nearby Wimbledon, here are six Wimbledon-inspired pop-ups to enjoy, and here are the big screens in London streaming the action all tournament long.

 For more information, visit wimbledon.com